 Along OTP, additional methods are also used to improve security which does fit very well in browser environment, but not when used in backend.

-Thus we introduced API Keys with latest 3.7.1 release.
+Thus, we introduced API Keys with latest 3.7.1 release.

 The question is how API Keys work?

 API Keys turns off some browser specific security measures making encrypted access URLs insecure.
 Insecure in a mean of location access and access control (not data decryption).
-To prevent that, API keys are linked to the caller IP and such encrypted URL can be used only from specific computer.
+To prevent that, API keys are linked to the caller IP and such encrypted URL can be used only from a specific computer.
 API Keys are a mean of IP address virtualization.
-Disabling API Key instead blocking IP address is much better and more robust approach.
+Disabling API Key instead of blocking IP address is a much better and more robust approach.

 What all that means?

 When using OTP or FIDO2, admins and users does not have to worry about encrypted session requests as they are generated automatically with all what is needed for safe access.
-In opposite, when API Keys are used, generated encrypted URL must be created manually and handed over to the user or API caller.
+In the opposite, when API Keys are used, the generated encrypted URL must be created manually and handed over to the user or API caller.
 Green Screen Terminal Service will validate client IP and API Key from received request with API Key internally saved on the server itself.

-As mentioned, IP address of the calling side might change and in many cases it is much easier to go to the Green Screens Admin console and change API Key IP address than regenerating URL again and reconfiguring remote client.
+As mentioned, the IP address of the calling side might change and in many cases it is much easier to go to the Green Screens Admin console and change the API Key IP address than regenerating URL again and reconfiguring the remote client.
 To disable remote calls, it is enough to disable API Key through admin server and better than blocking IP address.

-This changes required us to update URL encrypted generator tools.
+These changes required us to update URL encrypted generator tools.
 One can check them from our GitHub repository here...